We provide extra support through:

 Physical and Sensory Support

-Physical and Sensory Support (PSS), uses specialist knowledge to support children and young people with physical, hearing, vision and multi-sensory impairment (dual impairment of vision and hearing) from the ages of 0 to 25 years of age who meet our criteria for involvement.
+Physical and Sensory Support (PSS), work with children and young people (0-25 years) with a physical disability, deafness, multi-sensory impairment (dual impairment of vision and hearing) or vision impairment and/or need augmentative or alternative communication to help them get the most out of their education.
 Our Post 16 team support young people from 16 years onwards in Further and Higher Education.